Killing of Darren Varley: Arrest

 Ferguson received a call from the RCMP dispatcher based in Red Deer about an intoxicated complainant, Darren Varley, reporting a missing person.
 Varley phoned from the local hospital where he was checking on his friend, Tuckey, who had been just beaten up in a fight in which both men had been involved in with two other men.
-The fight had occurred in the pub parking lot as a result of Varley knocking down one of the men's wife.
+The fight had occurred in the pub parking lot as a result of Varley knocking down one of the men's wives.

 The drunken Varley had given the RCMP dispatcher the first statement on what he incorrectly believed to be a missing woman, Chandelle.
 Constable Ferguson decided to arrest Darren Varley for public drunkenness and bring him to the local police detachment.

 After placing Varley in the police car, Constable Ferguson returned to the hospital to investigate the missing persons report.
 Within minutes Varley had kicked out the police car window and attempted to slide out of the vehicle.